 - employing lasers as the medium for quantum science.

 - using theatre to heal and rehabilitate inmates.

 About the Project

 REALYST is a national, multi-site collaboration between academic and community partners, with the goal of using research to understand youth homelessness.
 We believe that understanding will inform policies and lead to effective solutions aimed at ending homelessness and housing instability among young people.

 We collected in-depth detail on the experiences of young people experiencing homelessness across multiple cities and communities, looking at factors like gender, sexual orientation, race, education and time spent in foster care.
 That information was used to deepen our understanding of the problem and determine how solutions can be developed and applied on a community basis.

-The project was a collaboration between the University of Denver, the University of Southern California, Arizona State University, the University of Houston, the University of Missouri - St. Louis and Hunter College, as well as a variety of community partners.
+The project was a collaboration between the University of Denver, the University of Missouri at St. Louis, Arizona State University, the University of Houston, Hunter College and the University of Southern California, as well as a variety of community partners.